chaunceygardiner/weewx-loopdata/docs/troubleshooting.md

 Otherwise the field is declared but had no value, and a field with no value is omitted from `loop-data.txt` entirely (see
-[Missing data](field-reference.html#missing-data)) — the same reason the wind compass loses its amber needle while `windDir` is null in a calm.
+[Missing data](field-reference.html#missing-data)) — the same reason the wind compass loses its needle while `windDir` is null in a calm.
 If it never appears, your station isn't reporting that observation in loop packets, which is a station or driver matter rather than a LoopData one; the `obstypes.current` line LoopData logs at startup says what it does report.